foziaShareen/Javascript-whole_concepts/README.md

 # Javascript-whole_concepts
-all javascript in one repo
+all javascript in one repo nimber one is callstack
-callstack